Storage considerations for Azure Functions

 You can explicitly set a specific host ID for your function app in the application settings by using the

 AzureFunctionsWebHost__hostid setting.
 For more information, see AzureFunctionsWebHost__hostid.

-When the collision occurs between slots, you may need to mark this setting as a slot setting.
+When the collision occurs between slots, you must set a specific host ID for each slot, including the production slot.
+You must also mark these settings as deployment settings so they don't get swapped.
 To learn how to create app settings, see Work with application settings.

 Create an app without Azure Files